HidetoKimura/carnd_mpc_project/README.md

 1. Fit the polynomial to the waypoints.
 Get `coeffs`.
 2. Calculate cross track error and orientation error values.
 3. Call mpc.Solve and get `out`. `out` has `delta(steering)` and `a(throttle)`.

+Note: x, y, psi equal zero on the vehicle coordinate. (please see the above figure)

 ~~~
           conv_vehicle_coordinate(ptsx, ptsy, px, py, psi ,wx, wy);